feature-hub/feature-hub/README.md

 #### The React Feature App Loader

-With the React `FeatureAppLoader` a Feature App can be loaded and rendered by defining the URL to its JavaScript UMD bundle, e.g.:
+With the React `FeatureAppLoader` a Feature App can be loaded and rendered by defining a `src` which is the URL to its JavaScript UMD bundle, e.g.:

 ```js
 import {FeatureAppLoader} from '@feature-hub/react';